iajoub/DUOS_RNAseq_Analysis/README.md

 ---

 ## License
-- The **analysis scripts** in this repository are released under the [MIT License](LICENSE).
+- The analysis scripts in this repository are released under the [MIT License](LICENSE).
-- **Derived count matrices and metadata files** are released under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
+- Derived count matrices and metadata files are released under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).

 ---

 ## Citation
-If you use this repository, please cite:
-> Joubert et al., 2025. *Characterising Commensal and Pathogenic Staphylococcal Interactions with Neonatal and Adult Blood*.
+If you use this repository, please cite: Joubert et al., 2025., Characterising Commensal and Pathogenic Staphylococcal Interactions with Neonatal and Adult Blood, .
 Scientific Reports.
 DOI: [forthcoming].